 Listen.

-We listen carefully to students explain their reasoning.
+We listen carefully as students explain their reasoning.
 Then we select the explanation in the Listening to Learn digital tool that most closely matches how the student reasoned.

 Learn.